jeanbza/git-java-websiteskeleton/README.md

 1. Install vagrant
 1. `vagrant plugin install vagrant-berkshelf`
 1. `vagrant plugin install vagrant-omnibus`
-1. `vagrant plugin install vagrant-vbguest`
+1. `vagrant plugin install vagrant-vbguest` (possibly optional - install this if you see `Failed to mount folders in Linux guest.`)

 ## Additional notes